humehe/VSAT-3D/README.md

 Notice that to ruun the MCMC process, stacking and fitting for 12CO and 13CO are needed, or simply repeat ```line1```and ```line2``` parameters.

 ###### "Synthetic datacubes"
 To assess the systematic errors of the flux measurements synthetic datacubes can be simulated mimicking the observational conditions.
+See [VSAT-Syn](https://github.com/humehe/VSAT-Syn) for details.

 ## Dependencies